 7. Accommodation & lack of fee

 The city features accommodation for all budgets and all occasions – from exclusive apartments frequented by royalty to youth hostels.
 Conference participants will be responsible for their own travel and accommodation costs.
-Information about recommended hotels and other lodging options, will be provided by the organisers closer to the date.
+Information about recommended hotels and other lodging options can be found here.

 ECLS members’ participation is free of charge.

 The pandemic situation in Poland is relatively good.
 The University of Warsaw has decided to waive most of the COVID-19 restrictions regarding teaching and academic activities in university buildings (we will be back in classrooms starting from October 2021).
 You are therefore warmly welcomed to take part in the event personally!
 As for travelling to Poland see https://www.gov.pl/web/coronavirus/travel.

 Of course, knowing many of you are based in countries that continue to restrict travelling, we stick to the hybrid format of the event, combining a “live” in-person meeting with a “virtual” online component (ZOOM platform).

 We assume that, at this stage, most of you can predict if travelling to Warsaw is at all possible.

 For us, it is super important to know the numbers of in-person participants in advance.
 Therefore, we would be grateful if you can fill in this short registration form and help us with preparations https://forms.gle/pKvX8ndXHA5k9yGu7